 Along with these two teams, Group C features Mexico and two-time World Cup winners Argentina making it one of the most competitive groups in this year’s tournament.

 Poland will be hoping to have a better time at this year’s World Cup than they did in the European Championships where they were eliminated at the group stage, finishing bottom with just a single point picked up from their three games played.
-However, they were in a relatively tough group along with Spain, Sweden and Slovakia and today’s opponents should prove to be somewhat of an easier task to take points away from.

 Date of Tips: 17/05/2022